learnk8s/learnk8s.io/src/bsk201903/helm.md

-## Is Helm used just for templating?
+## Is Helm used just for templating Kubernetes YAML files?

 > **TL;DR:** Helm is used for templating, sharing charts and managing releases.
 If you're looking just for templating, you should check out [kustomize](https://github.com/kubernetes-sigs/kustomize).